xxdcc/ctDNA_data_analysis_pipeline/README.md

 -q  | 20 | Minimum mapping quality for an alignment
 -Q | 15 | Minimum base quality for a base to be considered -R | N/A | Ignore RG tags.
-Treat all reads in one BAM as one sample
+Treat all reads in one BAM as one sample -l | S07604514_Covered_hg38_clean.bed | BED file containing a list of regions where pileup should be generated
 <br />

 **Tool**: *VarScan*<br>